 This isn’t to say prop betting must represent most of your investments.
 But they have more utility than simply being a rare tool in your arsenal.
 Smart bettors can consistently make money off these lines year-round, especially when incorporating a consistent sports betting strategy into their betting routines.

 And the best part of prop odds?
-They’re everywhere.
-Every sportsbook has them.
-Of course, the availability and depth of options ultimately vary.
-That’s why we’ve put together a list of the best online sportsbooks when it comes to effectively offering prop bets:
+They’re nearly everywhere.
+Most major sportsbooks now feature them, though the availability and depth of options can vary widely by operator and event.
+That’s why we’ve put together a list of the best online sportsbooks that consistently deliver strong prop-betting markets

 -